- Freshmen Students

 A. TLU will accept up to 30 hours of credit from AP, CLEP, DANTES, and Excelsior College exams.
 TLU accepts the American Council on Education (ACE) minimum score for receipt of credit on these exams.
 In addition, credit may be available to graduates for the International Baccalaureate (IB) program.

-Q. If I am not coming to TLU right away, how can I select courses at my community college that will transfer to my degree program at TLU?
+Q. If I am not coming to TLU immediately following high school, how can I select courses at my community college that will transfer to my degree program at TLU?

-A. Our transfer guides can help you plan your course of study.
+A. The transfer equivalency guide can help you plan your course of study.
 Selecting courses from those guides will ensure that you are taking only those courses you will need when you arrive at TLU.
-Sixteen weeks is a long time to spend in a course that you really don’t need for graduation.
-Save time and money by using the guides to select only the courses you need.